 In 2018, the Alabama Department of Insurance launched an Education and Outreach initiative, designed to inform Alabama consumers about insurance issues that impact their lives.
-The department continued to build on that effort in 2019 and 2020.
+The department continues to build on that effort.

 The Education and Outreach Coordinator provides helpful information on topics like flood insurance, distracted driving safety, how to avoid potential fraud and things to be aware of when choosing an insurance policy or agent.
 Services and presentations are offered to Alabama consumers at no charge.

-While the Covid-19 crisis presented challenges, we were able to distribute more than 5,000 packets of information to consumers at the Alabama National Fair.
-In a year when in-person meetings were more difficult, social media also played a crucial role in educating Alabamians.
-The department hopes to resume in-person educational events in 2021.
+While the Covid-19 crisis presented challenges in 2020 and 2021, we were able to distribute packets of information to consumers at the Alabama National Fair and schedule limited in-person meetings to discuss requested insurance topics.
+Social media also plays a crucial role in educating Alabamians.
+Current information is shared via the Alabama Department of Insurance Facebook and Twitter accounts on a regular basis.

-Consumer Services
+Consumer Services - x